 Keep cooking until all the liquid has been absorbed making sure it doesn’t stick to the bottom of the pan.
 It takes about 5 minutes for this step.

-Stir in the broth and optional vegetables and salt to taste.
+Stir in the broth and optional vegetables (carrots, peas, serrano and cilantro) and salt to taste.
 Cover the pan and cook over medium heat until all the liquid has been absorbed.

 Using a fork, carefully dig to the bottom of the rice to see if any moisture remains; If so, continue cooking over low heat for a few more minutes, still covered, until tender.
 Remove pan from heat, without uncovering it, and let it stand for 10-15 minutes, to give the rice a chance to continue steaming.
 Using a fork, lightly fluff up the rice and serve.